 We reviewed all applicable financial and programmatic reports required by the contract, including audited financial statements.
-Based on our review, the agency did comply with all financial and programmatic reporting requirements.
+Based on our review, the agency did not comply with all financial and programmatic reporting requirements.
+See Finding #1 for more details.

 5. Civil Rights Requirements